mimblewimble/grin-rfcs/text/0000-early-payment-proofs.md

 * `receiver_address` - An ed25519 public key for the receiver, typically the public key of the user's v3 onion address.
 * `timestamp` - The time at which the receiver generates the payment proof
-* `memo` - A string of limited size that may contain additional payment details
+* `memo` - A string of size at most 32 bytes that may contain additional payment details, or the hash of an arbitrary invoice document
 * `receiver_signature` - A signature that validates against the `receiver_address`
    over a payment message consisting of the following fields:
   - receiver public nonce